z-erica/cosmopolitan-sdl2/README.md

 ## How do you build this?
 You will need the [cosmocc](https://github.com/jart/cosmopolitan/blob/master/tool/cosmocc/README.md) toolchain in your path.
+At least version 3.2.1 is needed for proper dlopen support.
 Running a compatible version of make will primarily result in a portable executable named `imgui_example.com`, which contains the demo of the [Dear ImGui](https://github.com/ocornut/imgui) immediate-mode user interface toolchain.